IBM/maximo-visual-inspection-table/README.md

 - Enter "Name" and "Location" and then click "Next"

 - Enter the following IBM Maximo Visual Inspection credentials in the "Global Settings" section.
-These should be included in your Welcome Letter received when you activated the Visual Insights service
+These should be included in your Welcome Letter received when you activated the Visual Inspection service
   - URL
   - Username
   - Password